-The 8-inch SCH 40 PVC Conduit or approved equal will be buried at a minimum of 4 feet within the agricultural areas in Segment 8 (see Table 7-1).
-The access road detailed in Section 4.10 will be used to minimize impact through agricultural areas.
+The conduit will be buried at a minimum of 4 feet within the agricultural areas in Segment 11 (see Table 7-1).
+The access roads detailed in Section 4.10 will be used to minimize impact through agricultural areas.
 Section 4.10.4 further details how access through agricultural areas will be performed, including the requirements for removing and stockpiling soil.

-Section 8.2.2 summarizes the requirements and procedures for any vegetation or tree clearing that may occur within agricultural lands, all of which both the Agricultural and Environmental Inspector will be present for (BMP Document Section 20.2).
+Section 8.2.2 summarizes the requirements and procedures for any vegetation or tree clearing that may occur within agricultural lands, of which both the Agricultural and Environmental Inspector will be present for (BMP Document Section 20.2).
 Section 14.5 describes all cleanup and restoration procedures and methods that will be followed to restore agricultural lands.
 All agricultural lands are marked on the Plan and Profile Drawings in Appendix C.

-7.1.1 Agricultural Lands within Segment 8
+7.1.1 Agricultural Lands within Segment 11

-Agricultural lands identified within Segment 8 are summarized in Table 7-1.
+Agricultural lands have been identified within Segment 11 are identified in Table 7-1.

 Table 7-1.
-Segment 8 Agricultural Lands
+Agricultural Lands within Segment 11